AlainGourves/color-picker-component/README.md

 `--clr-base` sets the background color and is mixed with 60% black for the text (`color-mix(in oklch, var(--clr-base), black 60%)`).

-`--light-grey` and `--dark-grey` are used at various places fo the inputs.
+`--light-grey` and `--dark-grey` are used at various places for the inputs.

 For the __dark theme__, values are reversed.